 When it comes to the physical design capabilities of both wallets, admittedly, BC Vault might be a better pick, simply because of how damage-resistant the wallet is.
 This is, yet again, something to consider for those who are keen on carrying their wallets around with them.

 Lastly, pricing is probably the biggest area in which the differences between the two products really shine.
-The Ledger Nano X is much, MUCH more affordable than the standard model of BC Vault - the latter is more than two times as expensive as the former!
+The Ledger Nano X is much more affordable than the standard model of BC Vault - the latter is more than two times as expensive as the former!

-All things considered, Ledger remains one of the best possible picks for a reliable and well-made crypto wallet - hands down.
-However, this does NOT mean that BC Vault is a “bad” pick, by any definition of that word - this is just something that you’d assume if you were to compare the two wallets with one another.
+All things considered, Ledger remains one of the best possible picks for a reliable and well-made crypto wallet.
+However, it's quite evident that BC Vault is a great pick, as well - it all kind of boils down to your personal preferences, and the features that you value the most.

 With that, we’ve come to the end of the BC Vault review.
 Thank you for reading all the way through!

 Now, is BC Vault any good?
 Is the wallet worth checking out, and perhaps even trying?
 What are the general sentiments regarding the product, overall?